Jay Greene's articles

 That reporting led Greene to write his first book, Design Is How It Works, a look at the innovation process at such companies as Virgin Atlantic, Nike and Lego.
 His reporting shows that the best design isn’t merely about style and form.
 It’s about the way products and services work.
 Greene explains how the smartest companies place a premium on design because it helps them intuit what customers want often before customers even know they want it.

 In July 2013, Greene joined The Seattle Times as a business reporter.
 He's also written for CNET, The Orange County Register, Variety, The Plain Dealer in Cleveland, The Daily News in Los Angeles, and The Press Enterprise in Riverside, California.

-In 2013, Greene won a Best in Business Award for explanatory journalism from the Society of American Business Editors and Writers for a series he wrote for CNET about the life cycle of an iPhone.
+Greene won the 2013 Best in Business Award for explanatory journalism from the Society of American Business Editors and Writers for a series he wrote for CNET about the life cycle of an iPhone.
 In 2006, he shared with colleagues at BusinessWeek the Clarion Award, sponsored by the Association for Women in Communications, for articles on the clash of evangelicalism and Corporate America.
 And in 1997, Greene won the Missouri School of Journalism’s Lifestyles Journalism Award, a consumer affairs reporting prize, for leading a team of reporters at The Orange County Register on a five-day series about the business of gathering and selling personal information.

 Greene received a Master of Science degree with a concentration in business and political reporting from Columbia University’s Graduate School of Journalism in New York.
 He received a Bachelor of Arts degree from Macalester College in St. Paul, Minnesota, and studied English and Irish literature at Cambridge University in Cambridge, England.